Nimai95/Project-3-Blockchain/README.md

 ## Challenges

 - Metamask and Remix errors
-- Langague of different version of Remix is different
+- Langagues of different versions of Remix are different
-- Overide the library
+- Overide the library/standard is hard
 - Handling decimals in repayment calculation
 - Streamlit

-## New Technology
+## Technology in the project
+- Jupyter Notebook
+- Metamask
+- Remix with mainly ERC20, Crowdsale, Mintable
-* Deploying smart contract at the designated address
+- Deploying smart contract at the designated address (new)